magnolia-community/react-area51-alpha/README.md

 `.
 (Otherwise use standard Magnolia import functionality to bring it in.)
 5. Start Magnolia server:`mgnl start`, and open it in a browser: `http://localhost:8080/magnoliaAuthor/`.
    * Username: superuser.
 Password: superuser.
 6. Open `Pages` app.
 Open `solar-system`.
-You should see the React demo project, and be able to edit it!
-(This is because the React app is already deployed to `/light-modules/react-aliens/webresources/static`)
+You should see the React demo project, and be able to edit it! :boom: (This is because the React app is already deployed to `/light-modules/react-aliens/webresources/static`)

-## React code
+### React code (~15 minutes)
 Running the React App, outside of the Page Editor - aka in 'Headless' configuration:

 To work on the either of the libraries and the demo project with the comfort of live updates, you will typically want to get the source code (Currently all in this repository already.) and have three simple development servers running in three terminal tabs.